oracle/graal/substratevm/BuildConfiguration.md

 ## Memory Configuration for Native Image Build

-GraalVM is based on Java HotSpot VM and uses the memory management of the underlying platform.
+The native image build runs on the Java HotSpot VM and uses the memory management of the underlying platform.
-The usual Java HotSpot command-line options for garbage collection apply to the Native Image builder.
+The usual Java HotSpot command-line options for garbage collection apply to the native image builder.

 During the native image build, the representation of a whole program is created to figure out which classes and methods will be used at run time.
 It is a